GodStorm91/fuel-amazon-ses/README.md

 # Amazon Simple Email Service (SES)

 Adds basic support for Amazon's Simple Email Service to the FuelPHP 1.1 Email Driver.
+(Support AWS Signature V4).
+If you are using AWS SDK for PHP, you don't have to do anything.

 # Install